webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/incomplete-automation-story.md

 Note:

-You open your CI/CD!
+You open your CI/CD!<br>
-and try chasing that job which builds and publishes your software!
+and try chasing that job which builds and publishes your software!<br>
 It's about to release an artifact without a changelog!

-Maybe you are lucky
+Maybe you are lucky<br>
 and you've got to be faster than the automation.

 >>>>>